Hullabaloo: Live at Le Zenith, Paris

-Hullabaloo: Live at Le Zenith, Paris (also referred to as simply Hullabaloo) is a live video album by English alternative rock band Muse.
+Hullabaloo: Live at Le Zenith, Paris (also referred to as simply Hullabaloo) is the first live video album by English rock band Muse.
 The video documents the band's two performances at Le Zénith in Paris, France, on 28 and 29 October 2001 and features an additional disc of backstage footage.
 A soundtrack album for the video was also produced, entitled Hullabaloo Soundtrack.

 Track listing

 All songs were written and composed by Matthew Bellamy, except where noted.